astratikopoulo/contour-adv-ing-and-delegation/README.md

 ## Route Delegation

 Clusters supporting multiple teams have unique ingress challenges.
 Like many parts of Kubernetes, once a cluster is in use by more than one team, handling the multi-tenant needs or isolation becomes challenging.
 In Kubernetes, we often scope team's resources by namespace.
 Often clusters are setup to offer a shared-ingress layer.
-Meaning a set of load balancers and controller run inside the cluster offering layer 7 routing to different team's workloads.
+Meaning a set of load balancers and controllers run inside the cluster offering layer 7 routing to different team's workloads.
 Consider the following running in a cluster.

 <center><img src="img/ingress-multi-team.png" width="600"></center>